The Provincial Nominee Program in Canada program is for workers who:

 To assess your hours of work experience

-• These working hours can be within or beyond Canada.
+- These working hours can be inside or outside Canada.

-• If you worked in Canada, you should have been permitted to work in Canada.
+- If you worked in Canada, you must have held a valid work authorization.

-• You should not count hours you are not paid for (volunteering or unpaid internships don’t count)
+- Do not count hours you are not paid for (volunteering or unpaid internships don’t count).

-• The activities registered in the lead declaration of your NOC
+- The activities listed in the lead statement of your NOC

 You can see which duties are involved by exploring your job title on the NOC web page.